 As for the Toucans … come and see!

 Visitor Information Opening times The Living Rainforest is open daily, with the exception of Christmas Eve, Christmas Day and Boxing Day.
 We open at 10am and close at 5.00pm.
 Last visitors are admitted at 4.30pm each day.
-How to contact us Location and directions The Living Rainforest is approximately 45 minutes from west London, 1 […]
+How to contact us Location and directions By car, the Living Rainforest is approximately 30 minutes from Oxford […]

 The Living Rainforest, funded by The Rediscover Project, is offering adults and children an insight into the rainforests of Madagascar and the ancient South American game of Adugo this Easter.